Frequently Asked Questions

-Weed Man Sudbury‘s lawn care is part of Canada’s largest lawn care franchise and can service all of your lawn care needs from fertilizer and weed control to aeration and seeding.
+Weed Man Sudbury‘s lawn care is part of Canada’s largest lawn care franchise and can service all of your lawn care needs, from fertilizer and weed control to aeration and seeding.

 Quotes and PaymentWhat is the best way to obtain a quote?

-When service is cancelled before the end of the season, your current service is transferable to your new address for the remainder of the season (assuming it is serviceable by us and the new driveway is of a similar size and complexity – otherwise a quote for price adjustment would be provided).
-If the service isn’t transferred, prorated refunds are provided according to our Refund Policy.
-After February 1st, refunds are not provided.
+When service is cancelled before the end of the season, your current service is transferable to your new address for the remainder of the season (assuming it is serviceable by us and the new driveway is of a similar size and complexity – otherwise, a quote for price adjustment would be provided).
+If the service isn’t transferred, prorated refunds are provided according to our Refund Policy below:

 Your PropertyI have a gravel driveway.
 Can you still blow snow from it?

 In the rare event that this should happen, please let us know that cleanup of gravel will be required in the Spring by sending us an email at firstname.lastname@example.org with your service address in the “Subject” line.
-We will send someone as soon as the snow has melted, the ground has thawed, and is dry enough to clean it up without damaging your lawn.
+We will send someone as soon as the snow has melted, the ground has thawed and is dry enough to clean it up without damaging your lawn.

 Our driveway markers start going up in mid-October and are removed after April 15th.
 Please do not throw the markers away, as they can be reused.
-If you would like to remove them yourself before April, kindly place them beside your house or garage and notify the office by emailing us at email@example.com with your service address in the “Subject” line so we can collect them.
+If you would like to remove them yourself before April, kindly place them beside your house or garage and notify the office by emailing us at email@example.com with your service address in the “Subject” line so we can collect them as scheduled.

 Equipment and TrainingDo you use plows or snowblowers?

 We only use snow blowers to clear snow from your driveway.
-Our tractors are equipped with 7’ wide rear-mounted blowers that give our operators more control of where to place snow on your property, which avoids large snowbanks and improved visibility at the end of your driveway.
+Our tractors are equipped with 7’ wide rear-mounted blowers that give our operators more control of where to place snow on your property, which avoids large snowbanks and improves visibility at the end of your driveway.
 When appropriate, we can use a plow truck to clear a snowbank left at the end of your driveway by city plow trucks.